Things to do and see in Indian Rocks Beach: The Hidden Gem of Florida’s Gulf

 There are a number of great nature preserves in Pinellas County.
 While the preserve in Indian Rocks is pretty small, it’s a great place to enjoy a short shady walk during the warmer months.
 A half mile boardwalk trail will take you past beautiful natural Florida fauna and flora.
 Lots of exotic birds call the preserve home, and if you get lucky enough you may see a manatee.

 Best of all, this preserve never gets overrun with crowds.
 Plus, it’s near the beach and parking is free.
 Also on-site is a nice little dog park and a playground.
-Overall, it’s a nice place to take an hour or so nature break.
+Overall, it’s a nice place to spend a bit of quality time in beautiful natural surroundings.

 Address: 903 Gulf Blvd, Indian Rocks Beach, FL 33785 (6am-11pm)

 Slyce is a great neighborhood pizza joint with locations in Indian Rocks and Madeira Beach.
 The Indian Rocks restaurant is conveniently located minutes from the beach.
 After a long hot day out in the sun, it’s nice to have a casual, laid-back restaurant to kick back at.
 Slyce serves excellent pizza, as well as delicious Greek salad and appetizers (love the garlic knots!).
 Whole wheat and gluten-free crust are available for anyone on a special diet.

 A plain cheese is always the way to go in my opinion.
 However, they do offer many unique specialties including Greek, Chicago deep dish, roasted veggie, buffalo chicken, French dip, and more.
 Prices are pretty affordable here in comparison to the overpriced touristy beach places lining the Gulf.
 Lunch specials are offered Tues-Fri, from 12-3.
 Friendly service and a casual vibe make it the perfect vacation choice for anyone seeking a great non-stuffy local establishment.

 - Full Slyce menu